Blog

 Clay County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is February 18 and first fall frost is November 27.

-Clay County County sits in USDA Zone 9a.
+Clay County sits in USDA Zone 9a.
 Freesia grows reliably in zones 8a through 11b, so it's a good fit here.

-Can Freesia grow in Clay County County's climate?
+Can Freesia grow in Clay County's climate?

 🌱